takertao2/threadychain/README.md

              curl --socks5 127.0.0.1:9050 http://checkip.amazonaws.com/

-will give you your Tor ip address that will be shared.
+will give you your Tor ip address to make sure you are connected to Tor.

 Now connect your node to our private network with in the javascript prompt

             admin.addPeer("OUR NODES"):

+I need to add mode details on how to connect the nodes between each other upon testing.

+To mine use:

+            miner.start()

+In the javascript prompt.
+And to limit your CPU usage (you will want to do this) use:

+            apt-get install cpulimit
+            cpulimit -e geth -l 30

+This will limit geth to 30% cpu usage, feel free to make it however you fee like.
+This command will be running continually so you will need to open another terminal window if need.
+I might find a way to run it on background later.

 To get our private nodes address list please refer to the discord server.
 To run the nodes in other systems please join us in the discord for enquires.